 What should your average time on site be?

-The industry standard is 2 - 3 minutes.
+For a good average session duration, the industry standard is 2 - 3 minutes.

 What can happen in two minutes?
 Two minutes might not seem like much time, but it’s enough time for users to read content and interact with your website.
 And for this reason, longer sessions indicate more engaged visits.
 Time is the most precious resource we have as human beings, and this number shows us how much of their time users are willing to sacrifice for your content.